loganpatter/IS477_Course_Project/README.md

 *Please see Final_Workbook.ipynb for reference lines*

-1.Create a new jupyter notebook in an environment of your choice, import pandas, requests and matplotlib [Line 1]
+1. Create a new jupyter notebook in an environment of your choice, import pandas, requests and matplotlib [Line 1]

 2. Obtain Crime Dataset: Navigate to https://data.texas.gov/dataset/High-Value-Dataset-August-2025/9b32-yeu6/about_data and download the crime dataset as a CSV.
 Import this file into a python environment and use pandas to turn it into a dataframe.
 [Line 2]